Older borrowers no longer need to feel restricted if they want to get a mortgage or access equity in their homes.

 Alternatives to lifetime or retirement interest-only mortgages

 A lifetime mortgage is just one type of equity release product.
 Another option within this product range is a home reversion plan.
-These are available to those aged 60 or over and provides cash in return for a portion of your whole property.
-You can continue living in the property rent-free until you die or move into a care home but must keep it maintained and insure it.
-Borrowers can often borrow larger amounts with a home reversion plan than equity release but this may mean giving up more of your intended beneficiaries' inheritance once you die.
+These are available to those aged 60 or over and provide cash in return for a portion of your whole property.
+You can continue living in the property rent-free until you die or move into a care home, but must keep it maintained and insure it.
+Borrowers can often borrow larger amounts with a home reversion plan than equity release, but this may mean giving up more of your intended beneficiaries' inheritance once you die.

 Is a retirement mortgage right for me?